barbagroup/AmgXWrapper/doc/usage.md

 ```

 **Note:**
-If memory leak is an issue, all `AmgXSolver` instances must be finalized
+If memory leak is a concern, all `AmgXSolver` instances must be finalized
 before calling `PetscFinalize()`.
 This is because there are some PETSc data
 in `AmgXSolver` instances.